-"[gallery link="file"] The Audi Avus Quattro was revealed twenty years ago at the Tokyo Motor Show.
+"The Audi Avus Quattro was revealed twenty years ago at the Tokyo Motor Show.
 It was probably Audi's most radical concept; rocking a W12 engine that made 509 BHP.
-The company reckoned it would crack 210MPH and pull "
+The company reckoned it would crack 210MPH and pull away to 100KPH "

-Audi Quattro Concept
+Audi Quattro Concept Car

 Bravo, Audi.
-Again.
+Bravo once again.

 CLICK TO ENLARGE